zlanark/roll20-bot/README.md

   ```bash
   python main.py -k [OpenAI API Key] -u [Roll20 username] -p [Roll20 password] -g [Roll20 game ID] -x
   ```
-## Game ID
-The `--gameID` argument takes the ID of the Roll20 game you want the bot to connect to.
-You can find this ID by opening you campaign/game's page and copying it out of the URL.
-The URL should be of the form `http(s)://app.roll20.net/campaigns/details/[Your game's ID]/[Your game's name]`.

-## Environment Variables
-roll20-bot uses the following environment variables:
-- `$R20_CF_CLEARANCE` to store a [cf_clearance token](#cf_clearance)
-- `$OPENAI_API_KEY` to store an OpenAI API key.
-- `$R20_EMAIL` to store the email associated with the account through which the bot acts.
-- `$R20_PASSWORD`to store the password of the account through which the bot acts.

-These environment variables can be initialised through the associated [command-line arguments](#command-line-arguments), or with a [.env file](https://pypi.org/project/python-dotenv/) placed in the same directory as `main.py`.
-To enable the use of the `.env` file start the program with the `--env` argument.
-Command-line arguments overide the `.env` file, which in turn overrides pre-existing environment variable values.

 ## Command Line Arguments
 ```
 usage: python main.py [-h] [-c CF_CLEARANCE] [-k APIKEY] [-g GAMEID] [-u USERNAME] [-p PASSWORD] [-e] [-x]